adamaveray/SlimExtensions/README.md

 6. If an item in the Container matches the argument name it will be used

-7. If the argument has a class typehint a new instance of the class will be instantiated (which will in turn have its constructor arguments injected using these same rules)

 If no dependency is matched, the argument default value will be used if available, otherwise an exception will be thrown.

 #### Class Route/Middleware Handlers